arantespp/arantespp.com/posts/books/getting-things-done.md

 You need to organize the actions you need to take based on the items you've captured.
 The author provides a diagram that helps you decide the actions.
 You have to answer some questions: **Is it Actionable?**:

 - **No.**
-  1. It's trash, no longer needed.
+  1. **Trash.** It's trash, no longer needed.
-  2. No action now, but something need to be done later.
+  2. **Incubation.** No action now, but something need to be done later.
-  3. The item might be used later for reference.
+  3. **Reference.** The item might be used later for reference.
 - **Yes**, the item is actionable.
 Two things need to be determined about these items.

   - What project or outcome have you committed to?
-If it is a project, you need to capture the outcomes and put on a "Projects" list.
+If it is a project, you need to capture the outcomes and put on a **Projects List** list and **Project Plans** list.
 It'll stay fresh and alive in your management system until it is completed.

   - What's the next action required?
     1.  **Do it** at the moment the action is defined if if will take less than two minutes.